2023 UConn Huskies softball team

-The 2023 UConn Huskies softball team represents the University of Connecticut in the 2023 NCAA Division I softball season.
-The Huskies are led by Laura Valentino in her 4th year as head coach, and play as part of the Big East Conference after joining the conference for the 2020–21 academic year.
-They play their home games at Connecticut Softball Stadium.
+The 2023 UConn Huskies softball team represented the University of Connecticut in the 2023 NCAA Division I softball season.
+The Huskies were led by Laura Valentino in her 4th year as head coach, and played as part of the Big East Conference.
+They played their home games at Connecticut Softball Stadium.
+They won a second-straight Big East Conference regular season championship and reached the semifinals of the Big East Tournament, but fell to Villanova for the third year in a row.

 Previous season

 UConn finished with a final record of 38–18, and finished first in the Big East with a conference record of 20–4.
 They reached the final of the Big East tournament, but fell to Villanova for the second year in a row.